All About Your RV Furnace: Electric and Propane

 RV Furnaces: Propane vs. Electric

-There are two main types of RV furnaces: electric and propane.
+There are two main types of RV furnaces: electric and propane

-That said, electric RV furnaces are available as an alternative.
-These climate control systems can help you stay warm and cozy in your RV even in cold climates, without burning expensive and fume-emitting propane.
-Not only that, but in some cases they’re cheaper and more efficient to run, and they also make great after-market additions if you’re traveling in an RV that doesn’t have an onboard propane-powered furnace for whatever reason.
+The vast majority of RV furnaces are propane, but electric RV furnaces are available as an alternative.
+These heating systems can help you stay warm and cozy in your RV even in cold temps.
+In some cases, electric heaters are cheaper and more efficient to run.
+They also make great after-market additions if you’re traveling in an RV that doesn’t have an onboard propane-powered furnace.

 While traditional RV furnaces do not run on electricity alone, an increasingly high number of RV owners are opting to replace their propane-fueled heaters with ones that run on alternative fuel sources—or at least add in some additional heating options.
-The aforementioned electric RV furnace is the most commonly used alternative.

 How Does an RV Propane Furnace Work?